momacs/pram/README.md

 The Web app located in the [`src/web`](src/web/) directory demonstrates how the `Simulation` object can be used asynchronously via a Web user interface.
 A production-grade server-side logic handles client requests.
 As shown of the screenshots below, the UI itself is organized into a logical sequence of five sections: Rules, Population, Probes, Simulation, and Output.

 The first figure below shows the results of syntactic rule analysis which discovers two relevant attributes (i.e., `income` and `flu`) and two relevant relations (i.e., `home` and `school`).
 The second figure shows generating populations from a database.
-The UI assists the user by suggesting attributes and relations to be used for forming groups by fuzzy-matching the database table column names against the sets of relevant attributs and relations.
+The UI assists the user by suggesting attributes and relations to be used for forming groups by fuzzy-matching the database table column names against the sets of relevant attributes and relations.
 For example, at least one rule makes use of the relation `school` and the UI suggests to form groups based on the foreign key column `school_id` due to the fuzzy-matching score of the two strings being high enough (`0.67`).

 ![Web UI 01](media/web-app/flu-ac-04.png)
 ![Web UI 02](media/web-app/flu-ac-05.png)